brainhack-school2023/JDaoust_project/README.md

 4) Use Nilearn from jupiter notebook to visualize contrast for high vs low calorie food cues.

 ### Next steps
 For this project, I'll have to convert all my dataset into a BIDS format and execute fmriprep on my Nifti files using Alliance Canada.
-Then, I would be able to go further in my analysis.
+Then, I would be able to go further in my analysis, such as 2nd and 3rd level general linear model.

 ## Conclusion and acknowledgement
 First, I was a bit disappointed not to have gone far in analyzing my data.
 But I realized that thanks to this school, I finally have the necessary notions to standardize my data and to proceed with the analysis of my data.
 I have learned more than if I had simply worked on analyses in Nilearn.